AleNarder/sps-imdb-project/README.md

 ### run:tsung:closed-loop

-Perform a closed loop test with tsung.
-This command can be configured using the variables declared inside the taskfile
+Perform a closed loop test with **tsung**.
+This command can be configured using the *variables* declared inside the *taskfile*

 ### generate:tsung:query-set

 Build the query set necessary for closed loop testing.
-10_000 random ids are chosen accordingly to rating probability
+10_000 random ids are chosen accordingly to their rating probability

 ## FAQ

 **How are postgREST queries structured?**

-The ufficial documentation is available on the postgREST [website](https://postgrest.org/en/stable/api.html#)
+The official documentation is available at the postgREST [website](https://postgrest.org/en/stable/api.html#)

-Some real-world queries you can make:
+Some real-world queries you can issue are:

 ```bash
 # Select all fields of the row whose attribute tconst is tt9898930